Pythagorean interval

-In musical tuning theory, a Pythagorean interval is a musical interval with frequency ratio equal to a power of two divided by a power of three, or vice versa.
+In musical tuning theory, a Pythagorean interval is a musical interval with a frequency ratio equal to a power of two divided by a power of three, or vice versa.
 For instance, the perfect fifth with ratio 3/2 (equivalent to 31/ 21) and the perfect fourth with ratio 4/3 (equivalent to 22/ 31) are Pythagorean intervals.

 All the intervals between the notes of a scale are Pythagorean if they are tuned using the Pythagorean tuning system.
 However, some Pythagorean intervals are also used in other tuning systems.
 For instance, the above-mentioned Pythagorean perfect fifth and fourth are also used in just intonation.

 Interval table

 Notice that the terms ditone and semiditone are specific for Pythagorean tuning, while tone and tritone are used generically for all tuning systems.
 Despite its name, a semiditone (3 semitones, or about 300 cents) can hardly be viewed as half of a ditone (4 semitones, or about 400 cents).